FreeTAKTeam/FreeTAKHub/README.md

 # FreeTAKHub
-the FreeTAKHub is a component to integrate FreeTAKServer with other systems.
+the FreeTAKHub is a component to integrate FreeTAKServer with other (non-TAK) systems.
 It's based on Node Red.

 ## Functions
 * World Wide Emergencies: connects to an external system, pull global EMS information and push periodically to FTS